It has been shown already that the

 parables in Matthew ch.13 to support their view of a post-tribulation rapture (followed

 event which we know as the pre-tribulation rapture.
-However, if we are to be faithful to the whole
+However, if we are to be faithful to the

-of the scriptures, then we must accept both these sets of passages and learn to
+whole of the scriptures, then we must accept both these sets of passages and

-different times.
+happen at different times.

 No comments: